-Background: Despite being benign tumours, craniopharyngiomas are challenging to manage and can cause significant morbidity and mortality in both the paediatric and adult population.
-The aim of the study was to analyse epidemiology of craniopharyngioma, patient and tumour characteristics through a population-based study in Malta, enabling a better quantification of the disease burden.
+Despite being benign tumours, craniopharyngiomas are challenging to manage and can cause significant morbidity and mortality in both the paediatric and adult population.
+The aim of the study was to analyse the epidemiology of craniopharyngiomas, patient and tumour characteristics through a population-based study in Malta, enabling a better quantification of the disease burden.

-Method: A thorough research was carried out to identify the number of patients who were diagnosed with craniopharyngiomas.
-Epidemiological data, including both Standardised incidence rates (SIR) and prevalence rates were established in a well-defined population.
+Thorough research was carried out to identify the number of patients who were diagnosed with craniopharyngiomas.
+Epidemiological data, including both standardised incidence rates (SIR) and prevalence rates, were established in a well-defined population.
 For incidence estimates, patients who were diagnosed between 2008 and 2019 were included.
 The background population formed 4.8 million patient-years at risk.

 Twenty-nine subjects were identified and included in our study.
 The overall SIR was 0.3/100,000/year, with a higher SIR for males compared to females (0.4/100,000/year and 0.2/100,000/year, respectively).
 The highest SIR was recorded in the 10–19 year age group.
 The estimated prevalence rate amounted to 5.27/100,000 people, with a lower prevalence rate for childhood-onset when compared to the adult-onset category (2.03/100,000 vs 3.24/100,000 people).
 The median longest tumour diameter was 31.0 mm (IQR 21–41), with a statistically significant difference between childhood- and adult-onset disease; 43.0 mm (IQR 42.5–47.25) vs 27.0 mm (IQR 20.55–31.55) (P = 0.011).